simonitalia/Checklist/README.md

 # Education supplier
 This iOS app is developed as a guided project from the "Your second iOS App" video tutorials, which forms part of the learning path tutorial series "iOS and Swift for Beginners" authored by https://raywenderlich.com.
 </br> Note!
-The initial version of the app covered all items below, except saving data using UserDefaults / NSCoding.
+The initial version of the app covered all items below, except saving data using UserDefaults / NSCoding and source control with Git / Github.
 These topics were completed later as a Stretch goal and relfected in the current version of the app.

 # Topics / milestones